Background to LEED

 Seasonally adjusted and trend series are only available on Infoshare on the Statistics NZ website.

-The industry statistics are based on ANZSIC 2006 (or ANZSIC06), the latest edition of the Australian and New Zealand Standard Industrial Classification.
+The industry statistics are now based on the 2006 edition of the Australian and New Zealand Standard Industrial Classification (ANZSIC06).
 The 1996 version of ANZSIC (ANZSIC96), used in industry outputs in previous releases, has been updated to the 2006 edition.
 Note that industry outputs defined using ANZSIC06 are not comparable with those based on ANZSIC96.
 For more information about ANZSIC06 go to the Statistics NZ website.

 The regional statistics refer to the regional council area of the employer, meaning that all statistics are based on the employer's address and not the employee's.
 Regional statistics are compiled from 16 regions:

 - Hawke's Bay

 For confidentiality purposes, this release combines data for the Tasman, Nelson, Marlborough, and West Coast regions.

 The firm size dimension refers to the size of the business at an enterprise level, not at the geographic unit level.
 Firm size is based on the employee count on the 15th of the middle month in the quarter of interest.

 The TA statistics are compiled from 67 TAs, which cover 12 city councils and 55 district councils.
 Data from the Chatham Islands territory are included in estimates for Christchurch city, to reduce the impact of errors for a small population.
 For confidentiality reasons, data from TAs that overlap regional boundaries are modified by adding the sensitive portion of the overlapping TA to a neighbouring TA in the same region.